aliciusschroeder/pillcurve/README.md

 ## Roadmap

+- ✅ DONE ~~Enable Custom Presets~~
 - Find a suitable data-source to make many presets available at once (or make it community driven)
-- Mark intake times in the graph
+- ✅ DONE ~~Mark intake times in the graph~~
-- Display the actual time on the X-axis instead of minutes
+- ✅ DONE ~~Display the actual time on the X-axis instead of minutes~~
+- Allow user to switch between entering additional intake times as relative time in minutes (currently supported) or as time of day (not supported yet)

 ## Contact